 Issues Possible cause Solution Screen is blank or video is Power cord is disconnected.
-Connect the power cord. flashing.
+Connect the power cord. blinking.
 Monitor is off.
 Press the monitor power button.
-NOTE: If pressing the power button has no effect, press and hold the power button for 10 seconds to disable the Power Button Lockout feature.
-Master power switch is set to off.
-Set the master power switch on the rear of the monitor to the On position.
+NOTE: If pressing the power button has no effect, press and hold the power button for 10 sec to disable the Power Button Lockout feature.
 Video cable is improperly connected.
 Connect the video cable properly.
+For more information, see Connecting the cables on page 9.
 System is in Auto-Sleep Mode.
 Press any key on the keyboard or move the mouse to inactivate the screen blanking utility.
 Video card is incompatible.
 Open the OSD menu and select the Input menu.
 Set Auto- Switch Input to Off and manually select the input. or Replace the video card or connect the video cable to one of the computer's on-board video sources.
 Image appears blurred, indistinct, or too dark.
 Brightness setting is too low.
 Open the OSD menu, and select Brightness to adjust the brightness scale as needed.
 "Check Video Cable" is displayed on the screen.
 Monitor video cable is disconnected.
 Connect the appropriate video signal cable between the computer and monitor.
-Be sure that the computer power is of while connecting the video cable.
+Be sure that the computer power is off while connecting the video cable.
 "Input Signal Out of Range" is displayed on screen.
 Video resolution and/or refresh rate are set higher than the monitor supports.
-Change the settings to a supported setting (see Preset display resolutions on page 26).
+Change the settings to a supported setting (see Preset display resolutions on page 25).
 The monitor does not enter into a low-power sleep state.
 The monitor's power saving control is disabled.
 Open the OSD menu and select Power , select Auto-Sleep Mode , and then set auto-sleep to On .
 "OSD Lockout" is displayed.
 The monitor's OSD Lockout function is enabled.
 Press and hold the Menu button for 10 seconds to disable the OSD Lockout function.
 "Power Button Lockout" is displayed.
 The monitor's Power Button Lockout feature is enabled.
 Press and hold the Power button for 10 seconds to unlock the power button function.

-Table 4-1 Common issues and solutions
+Table 3-1 Common issues and solutions